Non-Human Identity Auditing: Securing the Unseen

 Case Study: Preventing a Data Breach

-A large e-commerce company implemented an NHI auditing program after discovering a compromised API key.
+A large e-commerce company implemented an NHI auditing program after discovering a compromised api key.
 The audit revealed that several non-human identities had excessive permissions, allowing attackers to potentially access customer data.
+Specifically, an api key used by a third-party marketing tool had been leaked, and because it had broad read access to customer databases, the attackers were able to exfiltrate sensitive information.

 "Compromised non-human identities are involved in over 50% of cloud data breaches."

-By implementing stricter access controls and continuous monitoring, the company significantly reduced its risk of future breaches.
+By implementing stricter access controls, such as granting the marketing tool api only read access to specific customer data tables (not all of them), and continuous monitoring, the company significantly reduced its risk of future breaches.
 This proactive approach not only secured their data but also enhanced customer trust.

 The future of NHI auditing involves even more automation and integration with broader security frameworks.